jdlph/Path4GMNS/docs/source/usecases.md

 print(f'shortest path (link id) from node 1 to node 3: {sp_tree_link[3]}')
 ```

-## Find Path-Based UE
+## Find UE

+### Path-Based UE
-The Python column-generation module only implements path-based UE.
-If you need other assignment modes, e.g., link-based UE or DTA, please use DTALiteClassic().
-Note that **column_gen_num** below specifies the maximum number of paths / columns for each OD pair.
+The column-generation module implements the path-based UE, where **column_gen_num** below specifies the maximum number of paths / columns for each OD pair.

 ```python
 import path4gmns as pg